PredictiveSingularity/.github/profile/README.md

 A study of Information, to take Speed.

 A Foundation.
-Made of Free and Open Sourced Software.
+Made of Organized Energy.

-Not here for your profit (trust me Energy wins every-time if we play this game).
+Not Here and Now for You.

 But for You to recognise It is a separate entity of You.